BogdanCatalin-Iacob/Tetris/README.md

             - Left Arrow - move the oiece to left one cell if no obstruction
             - Right Arrow - move the piece to right by one cell if no obstruction
             - Down Arrow - move the piece down faster
+            - z - rotate piece 90deg anti clockwise
         - Use of half second lock delay

     -   #### Game Mechanics
+        - ##### Rotation
+            - Initial rotation will be selected randomly for each spawned piece
+        - ##### Wall Kick
+            - A wall kick happens when a player rotates a piece when no space exists in the squares where that tetromino would normally occupy after the rotation.
+            To compensate,The game will move the piece one space into the opposite direction of the wall (for left wall position will move towards right and for right wall position will move towards left)
+        - ##### Movement
+            - The tetrominoes can move / slide towards left or right until they touch a side wall or another brick which occupies the square
+            - Moving down is done automatically by the game at a 1000ms initial speed which will get faster when the player level is going up
+            - Moving down can be done faster manually by pressing the moving down key (Down Arrow)
+            - When the current tetromino touches the bottom of the play field or the top of another brick, the player has 500ms to slide it in a different location before it locks down and a different piece is spawned
     -   #### Methods Of PLay

     -   #### Diagram Legend